pragmalang/pragma/README.md

 ## Documentation

-Visit [the documentation](https://docs.pragmalang.com) and learn about how Pragma can make your developer experience fun and help you build and deliver a lot faster.
+Visit [the documentation](https://docs.pragmalang.com) to learn Pragma in a few minutes.

 # Install Pragma